statamic/v2-docs/content/collections/docs/installing.md

 - `statamic`
 - `assets`

 In order to have write access, the necessary permissions depend on which system user PHP is running as and which user owns the files and folders.
 Here are some recommendations.
-When in doubt, just use `777`:
+When in doubt (or on dev), throw caution to the wind with `777`:

 - If they are the same user, use `744`.
 - If they are the same group, use `774`.
-- If they are neither the same user nor in the same group, or if you're tired of messing with this, just use `777`.
+- If they are neither the same user nor in the same group, or if you're tired of messing with this and you're still in dev, just use `777`.

 > Apply the permissions recursively so Statamic can write where it needs to.